 Single-peakedness is a natural assumption to make in these settings.
 It requires that individuals have a 'peak' or a most preferred policy and that alternatives closer to the peak are strictly preferred over the ones further away.
 In the first example, the individuals would always prefer to have the allocated good at a location closest to their own location and in the second example, individuals would prefer that an individual closest to their area of interest be awarded.
-Single-peaked preferences on a line were first introduced by Black et al. (1958), Hotelling (1929) and Downs (1957) and continue to be used in political economy as well as social choice settings.
+Single-peaked preferences on a line were first introduced by Black et al. (1958), Hotelling (1929) and Downs (1957) and continue to be used in political economy as well as social choice settings.2 Single-peakedness on a tree was first introduced by Demange (1982), and this notion of single-peakedness was generalized by Nehring and Puppe (2007) and Nehring and Puppe (2010).

 There are a few works which study this type of consistency of social choice functions in the unrestricted domain.
 Blair et al. (1976) provide different impossibility theorems using Chernoff's conditions aka contraction consistency along with other axioms like independence of irrelevant alternatives and path independence.
 Bandyopadhyay (1984) finds that instead of contraction consistency it is expansion consistency which is problematic for the existence of non-dictatorial social choice rules.
+We provide an example to illustrate our main axiom.

-&lt;sup>1A formal definition is provided in the model section.
-Intuitively, a preference is singlepeaked over a tree, if (i) there exists a peak of the preference x which is strictly preferred over every other alternative and (ii) alternatives further away from the peak in any 'direction' are strictly worse-off.
+1A formal definition is provided in the model section.
+Intuitively, a preference is single-peaked over a tree, if (i) there exists a peak of the preference x which is strictly preferred over every other alternative and (ii) alternatives further away from the peak in any 'direction' are strictly worse-off.

-&lt;sup>2See Arrow et al. (2010) and Austen-Smith and Banks (2005) for further exposition on social choice models with single-peaked preferences.
+$^{^{2}}$ See Arrow et al. (2010) and Austen-Smith and Banks (2005) for further exposition on social choice models with single-peaked preferences.